TerrariZ/RakNet/README.md

-# RakLib
+# RakNet
 ![CI](https://github.com/pmmp/RakLib/workflows/CI/badge.svg)

 __UDP network library that follows the RakNet protocol for PHP__

-This library is very lightweight on actual implementation - it provides the bare minimum to get a Minecraft Pocket Edition server functional.
+This library is very lightweight on actual implementation - it provides the bare minimum to get a terraria server functional.
 It only currently provides server functionality, and does not support most RakNet features.

 _This project is not affiliated with Jenkins Software LLC nor RakNet._